-Students will read the course text, Choosing civility: The twenty-five rules of considerate conduct.
-Teams will present lessons learned from Choosing civility and how is it related to the NASW Code of Ethics.
-Individual contribution to the final team product will be considered.
-All team members will need to attend on the day scheduled to present.
-Individual team members who do not participate in the presentation will incur in a lower project grade.
-LATE PRESENTATIONS RECORDINGS WILL NOT BE ACCEPTED.
-NO EXCEPTIONS.
+Students will read Choosing civility: The twenty-five rules of considerate conduct.
+Teams will discuss the chapters and how they related to the NASW Code of Ethics.
+Teams will record and upload four book club meetings throughout the semester.
+Individual contributions to each discussion will be considered.
+Individual team members who do not engage in the discussion meetings will incur in a low grade.
+Meeting Recordings posted passed the due date will not be acknowledged.
 Further instructions will be provided in a rubric.

-LITERATURE REVIEW (100 points)
+LITERATURE REVIEW (100 pts.)

-Students will write an individual paper of 1,600 to 1,800 word count, providing current statistics and review of the literature on a specific social issue/problem.
+Students will write an individual paper of 1,600 to 1,800-word count, providing current statistics and a review of the literature on a specific social issue/problem.
 This is an academic paper and the expectation is to complete the paper as such.
-The paper must follow APA style and format according to the Publication manual of the American Psychological Association (6th edition).
-Content, structure and other specifications are provided in a rubric.
+The paper must follow APA style and format according to the Publication Manual of the American Psychological Association (7th ed.).
+Content, structure, and other specifications are provided in the assignment rubric.